 Read our full ExpressVPN review.

-NordVPN boasts a true zero-logs policy, meaning it doesn’t even record metadata about how you use the service.
+NordVPN boasts a true zero-logs policy, meaning it doesn’t even record metadata about how you use the VPN service.
 It also features military-grade encryption, DNS leak protection, and a kill switch that halts all internet traffic in the event of a dropped connection.
 The company is incorporated in Panama, which has no mandatory data retention laws.
-Law enforcement have even confiscated NordVPN servers in the past to no avail–there was nothing there to find.
+Law enforcement has even confiscated NordVPN servers in the past to no avail–there was nothing there to find.

 NordVPN sports a large network of over 1,100 servers around the world.
 It isn’t always the fastest but it should offer more than enough bandwidth to stream video and download large files.
 You can also choose from servers specialized for certain scenarios, including double VPN, Tor over VPN, anti-DDoS, and ultra-fast streaming.
+NordVPN can unblock US Netflix, Hulu, Amazon Prime Video, and BBC iPlayer, among others.

 Apps are available for Windows, MacOS, iOS, and Android.